 TechZerg is reader supported.
 When you purchase through links on our site, we may earn a commission.

-Knowing the number of characters count of a Word document is essential for most business owners.
+Knowing the number of characters counts of a Word document is essential for most business owners.
 For example, writing agencies have specific character counts they want from their freelance writers.
 Other purposes limited to a maximum word count include essays and online articles.
 You need a reliable character count tool to stay within the necessary word limits.

 One of the most frequently used word processing programs is Microsoft Word.
 As you would expect, it has a simple feature to count the words in a document, including the ability to count the number of characters.